poppinss/haye/README.md

 ```

 ### QS Expression
-The reason I call it a `QS` expression, since it is quite similar to the query string instead you use `,` as a seperator instea of `&`.
+The reason I call it a `QS` expression, since it is quite similar to the query string just you use `,` as a separator instead of `&`.

 #### QS To Array